shashimal/awscdk-codepipeline/README.md

 #  Creating AWS CodePipeline Using AWS CDK

-Purpose of this project is to automate the AWS CodePipeline creation by using AWS CDK.
+Purpose of this project is to create an AWS CodePipeline using AWS CDK.
 # Architecture
 ![AWS Client VPN endpoint](aws-codepipeline.drawio.png?raw=true)